maggielove/graffiti_hunt_app/README.md

 * Let user comment on a post.
 * Let user view a listing (and map markers) for street art near them (Geodist).
 * Let user search for a place (name)
 * Let a user "like" a street art location.
+* User sign up
 * HTML:
     * Single place view: Add labels information being displayed
 * CSS: